4. Field Programmable Gate Arrays

 The top-level module simply wraps our decoder.

-Most importantly, we name decoder_de10_lite
+Most importantly, we name decoder_de10_lite’s input SW and the output HEX0.

-This naming scheme allows Quartus Prime to recognize that the SW
+This naming scheme allows Quartus Prime Lite to recognize that SW should be the input of the first four switches and HEX0 the first hex display.

 Note